-In December 2007,the new name was chosen and "City Link" now supports many of the city departments and non-emergency calls.
-In January 2008, the center moved to its new home on the ground level of the same building.
+In December 2007, a new name was chosen and "City Link 311" now supports many of the city departments and non-emergency calls.
+Due to rapidly increasing call volume City Link 311 soon found itself needing additional staff and a bigger location for operations.
+In January 2008, the center moved to its new home on the ground level of the Bryce A. Stuart Building.

 July 2014, City Link 311's hours changed from 24 hours a day, seven days a week to 7:00 a.m. and 7:00 p.m. weekdays, 9:00 a.m. to 5:30 p.m. weekends and all holidays with the exception of New Year’s Day, Thanksgiving Day, and Christmas Day.